Mike Kelley (artist): Work

-In 2009 Kelley collaborated with longtime friend and fellow artist Michael Smith on "A Voyage of Growth and Discovery", a six-channel video and sculptural installation piece.
+In 2009, Kelley collaborated with longtime friend and fellow artist Michael Smith on "A Voyage of Growth and Discovery", a six-channel video and sculptural installation piece.
 This piece was conceived in 2007 and curated by Emi Fontana, produced by Kelley himself and West of Rome Public Art.
-The work was first installed at the Sculpture Center, New York in 2009, The Farley Building (former Kelley studio) for West of Rome in 2010, and The BALTIC Center for Contemporary Art in 2011.
+The work was first installed at the Sculpture Center, New York in 2009, The Farley Building (former Kelley studio) for West of Rome in 2010, and The BALTIC Centre for Contemporary Art in 2011.